-The Order of the Head of the National Agency of State Property (NASP) has been issued to promote transparency and accountability in the large and operational SOEs, which envisages that the latter category of SOEs are obliged to provide their annual report (which also includes financial data) to the NASP; moreover, functional companies are obliged to publish the report on their webpages.
+The Order of the Head of the National Agency of State Property (NASP) has been issued to promote transparency and accountability in the large and operational SOEs, which envisages that the latter category of SOEs are obliged to provide their annual report (which also includes financial data) to the NASP; moreover, functional companies are obliged to publish the report on their web-pages.
 Herewith, in accordance with the abovementioned Order, the person responsible for public information has been appointed in every large and operational state-managed companies and information about these persons is published on the web-pages of the companies and of the NASP.
 Consequently, significant progress has been made regarding extension of proactive publication requirements to the SOEs.
 With the aim to raise awareness on Anti-Corruption issues, trainings on the relevant subjects are organized regularly for the managers of SOEs.
-In addition, draft document establishing ethical standards for employees of SOEs and draft Order of the Head of NASP on promotion and disciplinary procedures of Managers of SOEs has been adopted.
+In addition, draft document establishing ethical standards for employees of Managers of SOEs has been adopted.
 Currently, final versions of the draft documents are being reviewed in the NASP.